Thursday, December 24, 2009

 Another interesting opportunity request from Bitfilm:

+"Is there a stereo 3D version of your film available or would it be easy for you to produce it?
 We have been asked to provide films for a stereo 3D cinema programme all over Germany, so maybe your film would fit?"

 Unfortunately I don't have such a 3D version nor would I'll be able to produce on for that version.
 But as it looks like that request fits well in the new trend for 3D we are seeing right now.
 Nvidia is heavily marketing their 3D viewing gear now and with the movie theatres go digital more 3D films are actually shown.

 I always loved 3D, although most films I've seen were not very convincing.
 But I've run into every 3D theatre or ride when I found one.
-I still have some old Toshiba LCD shutter glasses on my shelf and my first step into Machinma was curiously a 3D production (using H
+I still have some old Toshiba LCD shutter glasses on my shelf and my first step into Machinma was curiously a 3D production (using HMD technology and Unreal Tournment).

 When planned right and setting up the right workflow producing 3D machinima shoudln't be very complicated.